josue-rojas/fav-quotes/README.md

 # fav-quotes
-some of my favorite quotes in a website (using react)
+some of my favorite quotes in a website

+### Uses
+- react.js
+- google sheets (act as api)